 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge with a minimum of 2 citations and 1 Scripture reference in current APA format.
 In addition to the thread, the candidate is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 250 words with a minimum of 1 citation in current APA format.
-(MLO: A, B, C, D, E)
+(CLO: A, B, C, D, E)

 Article Reviews (3)